-Sabine Kühnl, Editor-in-Charge, Sportswear International explains and discuss the core concept and different aspects of sportswear as a fashion terminology.
+Sabine Kühnl, Editor-in-Charge, Sportswear International explains and discusses with me the core concept and different aspects of sportswear, especially as a fashion terminology.

 The term ‘sportswear’ is intriguing.
 What exactly does it mean?
 What is your personal take on this?

 First, I need to point out that the term ‘sportswear’ differs in its reception between North America and Europe.
 In Europe, it is often mixed up with active and performance wear (clothes that you would indeed wear when doing sports).
 We at Sportswear International refer to the American meaning and understand sportswear mainly as an umbrella term for the segments of jeanswear, streetwear and, to a certain extent, casualwear too.
 In this sense, it sums up non-formal clothes, yes, but gear that has a fashionable approach at the same time and not just simply EVERYTHING that is non-formal.

 Why term it ‘sportswear’?
 Couldn’t we simply call it casualwear?

 No, because casualwear, in the sense of how we understand the word casual, would rather mean anything non-formal.
 However, it does not necessarily have a fashion or trend approach.

 Is there a common central philosophy that runs through and binds the entire sportswear space?